create3000/x_ite/docs/_posts/components/Picking/PointPickSensor.md

 ### SFBool [out] **isActive**

-IsActive indicates when the intersecting object is picked by the picking geometry.
+*isActive* indicates when the intersecting object is picked by the picking geometry.
 Output event isActive=true gets sent once a picked item is found.
 Output event isActive=false gets sent once no picked item is found.

 ### MFString [in, out] **objectType** "ALL" <small>["ALL","NONE","TERRAIN",...]</small>